 - Addamax Corp. v.
 Open Software Foundation, Inc. (D. Mass.).
 Member of trial team that won a bench trial dismissal of a $60 million antitrust claim relating to computer operating systems and security software.
-Drafted First Circuit briefing that resulted in upholding of dismissal on appeal.
+Drafted the First Circuit briefing that resulted in the upholding of the dismissal on appeal.

 - Gas Utilities Co. of Alabama v.
 Southern Natural Gas Co.
 (N.D.
 Ala.).
-Responsible for summary judgment motion resulting in dismissal of a $100 million plus antitrust action against client Southern Natural relating to natural gas transportation and distribution.
-Drafted Eleventh Circuit briefing that resulted in upholding of dismissal on appeal.
+Responsible for the summary judgment motion that resulted in the dismissal of an approximately $100 million antitrust action against client Southern Natural relating to natural gas transportation and distribution.
+Drafted 11th Circuit briefing that resulted in upholding of dismissal on appeal.

 - George Wendt v.
 Host International Inc. (C.D.
 Cal.).
-Represented television actors from "Cheers" against hotel chain and movie studio in a celebrity identity rights case relating to the unauthorized use of robotic likenesses.
+Represented television actors from Cheers against a hotel chain and movie studio in a celebrity identity rights case relating to the unauthorized use of robotic likenesses.
 Resulted in a confidential settlement.